NonVideri/NonVideri.github.io/README.md

 ## Node & JS Projects

+### Codestrips
+- A small application to allow users to create and save small one-pane comic strips.
+- You can select a head, body, background location, thought/speech bubble type, thought/speech bubble text, and caption for a strip.
+- Uses Node/Express and an SQLite database.

 ### Gold Medal Metrics
 - An Olympic metrics reporting web application.
 - Allows users to: